Catch Me If You Can (book)

-Catch Me If You Can is a semi-autobiographical book about criminal exploits allegedly engaged in by Frank Abagnale Jr., an American onetime con artist.
+Catch Me If You Can is a 1980 semi-autobiographical book about criminal exploits allegedly engaged in by Frank Abagnale Jr., an American onetime con artist.
 Abagnale claims that, as a young man, he cashed $2.5 million worth of bad checks while impersonating a Pan Am pilot, a doctor, a teacher, and an attorney.
-The book is acknowledged to have been partly fictionalized, and the factual basis for the events contained in the book has been challenged.
+The book is acknowledged to have been partly fictionalized, and the actual basis for the events contained in the book has been challenged.
 Co-written by Abagnale and Stan Redding, Catch Me If You Can was adapted into a film of the same name by director Steven Spielberg in 2002.
 In the film, Abagnale was portrayed by actor Leonardo DiCaprio.
 In recent years, the veracity of many of Abagnale's claims of scams have been subject to scrutiny.

 Plot

 Summary

 The book is loosely based on the real con artistry exploits of Frank Abagnale.
 It is written in the first person and describes how Abagnale cashed $2.5 million worth of bad checks.
 He assumed various jobs, such as pretending to be a Pan Am pilot, a doctor, a teacher, and a lawyer, and for these impostures was pursued by the police and the FBI.
-Abagnale was eventually caught by the gendarmerie while living in France and served approximately five years in prison—six months in France, six months in Europe, and four years in the United States.
+Abagnale was eventually caught by the gendarmerie while living in France and served approximately five years in prison—six months in France, six months in Sweden, and four years in the United States.
 The book ends with an epilogue telling the story of Abagnale's final capture and his rehabilitation, which resulted in the creation of his security firm.